-When I was grocery shopping with my family last week my husband came across these gorgeous purple potatoes.
+When I was grocery shopping I came across these gorgeous purple potatoes.
 I love getting excited about seasonal produce and changing up our usual meals whenever possible.
 In the summer I crave lots of cold crunchy salads, but in the fall and winter I adore getting my serving of veggies in a warm delicious soup.

 In our house it’s all about embracing the season in all its glory and making large batches of soup for health and energy all week long.
 You may have noticed I’ll often make large batches in my recipes, and that is mainly so I can cut down on the cooking on busier days of the week when we have lots of activities going on.
 If you have a smaller family, or you want fewer leftovers for reheating, go ahead and cut the recipe in half.